atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 {{/linux}}

-### Updating Atom
+#### Updating Atom

 When Atom receives hotfixes for security vulnerabilities you will want to update your version of Atom as soon as possible.
+It is a good idea to update Atom periodically for the latest improvements to the software.
 This section will explain how to update Atom on your system.

 {{#mac}}

-#### Updating Atom on Mac

 Atom's default setting under the `Atom > Settings` menu will check for updates automatically, but if you don't have "Automatically Update" enabled, you can also update Atom manually.